- A nutritious diet during your pregnancy is one of the most important things you can do for your baby's growth and development.

 - Iron — A mineral necessary for your baby’s neural and red blood cell development.
 Preventing anemia, an iron deficiency, for yourself is also a watch-out during pregnancy.

 - Iodine — The requirement for Iodine increases during pregnancy so using iodized salt is a good solution.

 - Choline — A B vitamin that can help support brain development.

 - Zinc — A mineral that helps build a healthy immune system.
 Zinc may be in short supply in vegetarian diets.

 Did you know?

-Folic Acid or Folate, especially important during the first trimester, helps reduce risk neural tube defects during your baby's growth and development.
+Folic Acid or Folate is especially important during the first trimester.
+It helps reduce risk neural tube defects during your baby's growth and development.

 During the first trimester, your baby’s spine, brain and other organs, such as lungs and liver, are taking form and require some special nutritional care.
 Folic Acid and Zinc are must-have nutrients at this time to support your baby’s developing nervous system.
 Since this may have already occurred before you knew you were pregnant, prenatal supplements are often recommended as a pre-pregnancy safeguard if you’re attempting to get pregnant.